 A Core-Collapse Supernova (CCSN) marks the violent death of a massive star.
-They are one of the most spectacular events in our Universe.
-When a star explodes relatively close, e.g. in our own Milky Way galaxy, then its light can be visible even without a telescope and a "new" star appears in the sky.
-Unfortunately CCSN events are pretty rare, with approximately 2-3 occurring per century in our Galaxy.
+These explosions are some of the most spectacular events in our Universe.
+When a star explodes relatively close by, e.g., in our own Milky Way Galaxy, then its light can be visible even without a telescope, and a "new" star appears in the sky.
+Unfortunately, CCSN events are pretty rare, with approximately 2--3 occurring per century in our Galaxy.
 These explosions are extremely interesting, however, because all elements heavier than iron are produced in a CCSN, all four fundamental forces play a role, and the full equations of Albert Einstein's theory of General Relativity have to be considered (although the numerical modeling is very hard and computationally expensive).

 Supernovae can be observed with optical telescopes and their light gives us a lot of information about the progenitor of the explosion.
 However the information that we obtain from electromagnetic radiation (not just optical light, but across the entire electromagnetic spectrum) does not explain the ignition of the explosion, the so called Core-Collapse, which happens in the center of the dying star.
 This is a very short, violent and important phase lasting only miliseconds.
 In particular it is not clear how the shock wave produced can plough through the outer layers of the dying star and not lose all of its momentum.
 Unluckily, the light from star's center cannot plough through the surrounding material, so from electromagnetic observations of the CCSN alone all information about the collapsing core is lost.
 With Gravitational Waves (GW), on the other hand, we can about learn the dynamics of the collapsing core.
 GWs can escape from the collapsing core, without being scattered or absorbed by the outer layers of the star, and could in principle be measured by the LIGO and Virgo GW detectors.